 Implementation in Arduino

-Here we have a lightweight implementation of a moving average filter using a circular buffer to store the N values of the window.
+Here is a lightweight implementation of a moving average filter using a circular buffer to store the N values of the window.

-In the example, we are going to filter a series of disordered integers that simulate a signal as we could obtain when taking a measurement.
+In the example, we are going to filter a series of unordered integers that simulate a signal like the one we might obtain when taking a measurement.
 We access these values through the GetMeasure() function, which simulates the data acquisition process.

 const int windowSize = 5;